Estimated reading time: 7 minutes

 - $4,500 per fiscal year ($2,250 per fiscal year for the Coast Guard)

-- $250 per semester hour (maximum of 16 hours per year for Army)
+- $250 per semester hour (maximum of 16 hours per year for the Army)

 - $166 per quarter hour

-It’s also important to note that each branch has a limited amount of funding for each fiscal year.
+It’s also important to note that each branch has limited funding for each fiscal year.
 These funds are often distributed on a first-come, first-served basis.

 It’s possible that tuition assistance funds could run out during the year, so you should schedule classes early to take advantage of these benefits and have a backup plan in place as the fiscal year goes on.

 When most people think of military education benefits, they think of the G.I.
-Bill.
+Bill®.
 The truth is, there are several variations of the G.I.
-Bill.
-Overall, the program is designed to provide education assistance to current and former military personnel.
+Bill®.
+Overall, the program is designed to provide educational assistance to current and former military personnel.

 The Montgomery G.I.
 Bill® (MGIB)